Yi Zhou Shu: Textual history

 Yizhoushu commentaries began with Kong Zhao in the 3rd century and continue in the present day.
 Kong's commentary is extant for 42 of the 59 chapters, and has been included in most editions.
 Qing dynasty (1644–1912) scholarship produced valuable Yizhoushu commentaries and editions.
 The text-critical edition of Lu Wenchao (盧文弨, 1717–1796) was based on eight Yuan dynasty and Ming dynasty versions, and includes twelve earlier Qing commentaries.
-The (1936) Sibu beiyao 四部備要 series reprinted Lu's edition, which is called the 抱經堂本 "Baojing Study version".
-The (1919) Sibu congkan 四部叢刊 collection reproduced the earliest edition, a (1543) version by Zhang Bo (章檗) printed at the Jiaxing provincial academy.
+The (1936) Sibu beiyao series reprinted Lu's edition, which is called the "Baojing Study version".
+The (1919) Sibu congkan collection reproduced the earliest edition, a (1543) version by Zhang Bo printed at the Jiaxing provincial academy.